 This homemade chicken plucker can be built almost free if you have a few building material scraps on hand and a drill.

-This one works like most other drill operated chicken pluckers.
+This one works like most other drill operated chicken pluckers we discussed above.
 It turns a round cylinder covered with rubber chicken finger and you hold the dispatched and scalded chicken against it to remove the feathers.
 The main difference with this one is that it’s mounted on a table top so no one has to hold the drill.

 That frees up another person to be doing another step in the processing of the chickens.
 It’s quick and easy to build and to use.
 Best of all, this detailed video will show you how to build this table top drill plucker out of scrap materials so you can save a lot of money.